raphlinus/raphlinus.github.io/_posts/2018-12-28-bezier-arclength.markdown

 {\Large]}
 $$

 Easy!
-In this formula, $a$, $b$, and $c$ represent squared norms of the second and first derivatives at $t=0$, and c is the squared norm of chord length.
+In this formula, $a$, $b$, and $c$ represent squared norms of the second and first derivatives at $t=0$, and $c$ is the squared norm of chord length.
 Details are of course on the linked page.

 I had several concerns about this approach.
 One is numerical stability; the formula has several divide operations, which mostly are mostly over powers of the second derivative norm.
 Given that, it's likely that accuracy will degrade as the curve gets closer to a straight line.
 And inded, for an exact straight line this code gives `NaN`.
 Zooming in, we can see the problem: